nmlynch94/com.darkanddarker.DaD/README.md

 # What is it?
 Dark and Darker - in a flatpak!

-# Installation Methods (This is not available on Flathub due to them not allowing Wine applications)
+# Installation Methods.
+Choose one.
+(This is not available on Flathub due to them not allowing Wine applications)
 ### Release Bundle (easiest)
 - Here is a one liner to make sure all dependencies are installed and also install the latest release.
 This will likely take several minutes if flatpak is newly installed NOTE: The first launch will take a long time and appear to be doing nothing.
 Winetricks is installing dependencies and it's installing the dependencies from the blacksmith installer exe.
 - Known Issues: